Dan Schatzeder

-Daniel Ernest Schatzeder (born December 1, 1954) is a former professional baseball player who pitched in the major leagues from 1977–1991 for nine different teams.
-Schatzeder attended Willowbrook High School in Villa Park, Illinois then played college baseball at the University of Denver.
+Daniel Ernest Schatzeder (born December 1, 1954) is an American former professional baseball player who pitched in the major leagues from 1977–1991 for nine different teams.
+Schatzeder attended Willowbrook High School in Villa Park, Illinois, then played college baseball at the University of Denver.
 After he retired from the majors, he was a physical fitness teacher at Waubonsie Valley High School in Aurora, Illinois, until he retired after the 2014-2015 school year.

 He was traded from the Montreal Expos to the Detroit Tigers for Ron LeFlore on December 7, 1979.
 This followed a season in which his 2.83 earned run average (ERA) was the lowest among National League left‐handed pitchers who qualified for the statistical title.

 Schatzeder was a good hitting pitcher in his major league career.
 He posted a .240 batting average (58-for-242) with 5 home runs, 29 RBI, 18 bases on balls and a .351 slugging percentage.